cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

    The new **Doc home page** can be the landing page for the [read-the-docs site](https://in-toto.readthedocs.io/en/latest/), which currently lands on the auto-generated Python reference doc.

    1.1 To be immediately useful, the landing page should provide a *top-level roadmap* to existing docs.
+See [Survey of existing doc](https://github.com/jbogarthyde/CNCF-techdocs/main/assessments/0009-in-toto/survey-of-existing-doc.md)

       This is a necessary step in raising the maturity level of this project.
 The roadmap should initially describe and provide access to:
    - Specification
    - Basic demo
    - Python reference implementation along with its reference docs (which need to move into a subdir)